abdullah001111/Multiple_Fsub_File_Sharing_bot/README.md

 **If you need any more modes in repo or If you find out any bugs, mention in [@mayhem_support ](https://www.telegram.dog/mayhem_support)**

-**Make sure to see [contributing.md](https://github.com/CodeXBotz/File-Sharing-Bot/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**

 ### Features
 - Fully customisable.
-- Customisable welcome & Multiple Forcesub messages.
+- Customisable welcome & Forcesub messages.
 - More than one Posts in One Link.
 - Can be deployed on heroku directly.